CoreyOliver/brah-supplies/README.md

 added color for less than 3
 created min levels property.
     leveraged for coloring to call out low stock.
 Automatic formatting based on minlevel v qty

+//6-23
+added buttons to sort the supply list styling for buttons added minlevel to match model requirements in addsupplyaction add line for adding quantity to order